ankitgtron/FoodieFusion/README.md

 ---

-## **Project Name: FoodieFusion**
+## FoodieFusion
 ### **Overview:**

-**FoodieFusion** is a food delivery application built using the MERN stack.
+**FoodieFusion:** is a food delivery application built using the MERN stack.
 The app includes user-friendly features such as secure authentication, dynamic menus, cart functionality, payment integration, and responsive design.

 ---